bklolo/MovieRoller/README.md

 # MovieRoller
-Randomly rolls a movie in a CSV list
+Randomly rolls a movie from a CSV file.